ADX Florence: Controversies

 In 2012, eleven inmates filed a federal class-action suit against the Bureau of Prisons in Cunningham v.
 Federal Bureau of Prisons.
 The suit alleged chronic abuse and failure to properly diagnose prisoners who are seriously mentally ill.
 At the time of the lawsuit, at least six inmates had allegedly died by suicide; a seventh did so after the original lawsuit was filed, and an amended filing added him to the case.

 Critics claim that the use of extended confinement in solitary cells severely affects prisoners' mental health, a conclusion supported by numerous studies.
 As of March 2015, settlement negotiations were underway with the help of a federal magistrate.
 Some changes had by then already been made by the Bureau of Prisons.

-Prisoners held in Unit H are subject to special administrative measures that prevent them from communicating with journalists or privately with their own lawyers or family members.
+Prisoners held in Unit H are subject to special administrative measures (SAMs) that prevent them from communicating with journalists or privately with their own lawyers or family members.

 In 2020, a British District Judge refused to extradite Julian Assange to the United States on espionage charges in part because he would possibly be subjected to solitary confinement and special administrative measures at ADX.
-On July 7, 2021, the High Court of Justice for England and Wales agreed to allow the United States to appeal this decision with the understanding that Assange "will not be subject to SAMs or imprisoned at ADX" if extradited.
+On July 7, 2021, the High Court of Justice for England and Wales agreed to allow the United States to appeal this decision with the understanding that Assange will not be subject to SAMs or imprisoned at ADX if extradited.
+Eventually, Assange pleaded guilty to a charge under the Espionage Act of conspiracy to obtain and disclose national defense information and sentenced to 62 months' time served.

 Suicides at the prison

-At least eight inmates have died, or are suspected of having died, by suicide at the facility.
+At least nine inmates have died, or are suspected of having died, by suicide at the facility.